chezi-python/PLACEMENT_APP/README.md

 Placements: Contains placement-related data (student_id, placement_status, company_name, placement_package, mock_interview_score, interview_rounds_cleared).

-You will need to populate these tables with your own data.

-Database Connection Configuration
-The connect_db() function uses the following credentials:

-    host="localhost",
-    user="root",
-    password="Sheela@1981", # IMPORTANT: Change this password for production environments! port=3306,
-    database="faker_db"

-Important: For a production environment, it is highly recommended to use environment variables or a more secure method to manage your database credentials instead of hardcoding them.

-Python Dependencies
-Install the required Python libraries using pip:

-pip install streamlit mysql-connector-python pandas

-Running the Application
-Save the code: Save the provided Python code as a .py file (e.g., app.py).

-Run Streamlit: Open your terminal or command prompt, navigate to the directory where you saved app.py, and run:

-streamlit run app.py

-This will open the application in your web browser.

 💡 Usage
 The application is structured into four tabs for easy navigation: